RaagaMadappa/jhu-agai-research-proposal-rag/README.md

 👉 **[View the Notebook](https://raagamadappa.github.io/jhu-agai-research-proposal-rag/)**

-> To view it rendered, either clone this repo and open the HTML in a browser, or enable GitHub Pages on this repository.
+> To view it rendered, clone this repo and open the HTML in a browser.
 ---

 ## Running the Notebook Locally